vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 4. **ML Inference**

-This market resembles the training one, but there are many more chip vendors and hyperscalers getting into the inference game (e.g. Tenstorrent, Groq, Cerebras, d-Matrix, AWS, Microsoft) while still relying on GPUs for training.
+This market resembles the training one, but there are many more custom chip startups (e.g Tenstorrent, Groq, Cerebras, d-Matrix) and hyperscalers (e.g. Microsoft, AWS, Google) getting into the inference game while most still rely on GPUs for training.

+While NVIDIA still dominates on ML training workloads, since the

 5. **Edge**